 On August 13th a woman was arrested in Florida for DUI on her way to a bar with 8 kids in the car.
-Their ages ranged from 10 months to 14 years, which means that if she had been arrested in Georgia, in one stop she would have been charged with a whopping 9 DUIs!
-The way Georgia's Child Endangerment DUI Statute works is that if you're pulled over for DUI with a child under 14 years old in the car, the child endangerment charge is tacked on as another DUI.
-Under Georgia law this woman, with one arrest, is a habitual violator subject to felony prosecution and a minimum 5 year license suspension.
-She would have to pay a fine of $1500-$7500 and if caught driving on her suspended license serve five years in a state prison.
+Their ages ranged from 10 months to 14 years, which means that if she had been arrested in Georgia, in one-stop she would have been charged with a whopping 9 DUIs!
+The way Georgia’s Child Endangerment DUI Statute works is that if you’re pulled over for DUI with a child under 14 years old in the car, the child endangerment charge is tacked on as another DUI.
+Under Georgia law, this woman, with one arrest, is a habitual violator subject to felony prosecution and a minimum 5-year license suspension.
+She would have to pay a fine of $1500-$7500 and if caught driving on her suspended license serve five years in state prison.
 With the enactment of HB 1176 and SB 236, Georgia DUI law just got a round of reforms and the Child Endangerment Statute was not amended.
-So, after a couple of beers or glasses of wine with dinner, be mindful of driving your children to movie or sleepover.
-A DUI arrest and conviction under such circumstances would mean a designation as a Habitual Violator plus heavy fines and a five year license suspensions.
+So, after a couple of beers or glasses of wine with dinner, be mindful of driving your children to a movie or sleepover.
+A DUI arrest and conviction under such circumstances would mean a designation as a Habitual Violator plus heavy fines and a five-year license suspension.
 Being caught driving with a Habitual Violator status is a felony and could result in 5 years in jail.

 -Author: George Creal